juju/docs/src/en/actions.md

 ...
 ```

 !!!
+Note:
-Note: that the full schema is under the `properties` key of the root Action.
+    the full schema is under the `properties` key of the root Action.
+Juju
-Juju Actions rely on [JSON-Schema](http://json-schema.org) for validation.
+    Actions rely on [JSON-Schema][jsonschema] for validation.
+The
-The top-level keys shown for the Action (`description` and `properties`) may
+    top-level keys shown for the Action (`description` and `properties`) may
     include future additions to the feature.

 ### `juju run-action`